Union Station closes bathrooms, removes benches - NewsBreak

 Union Station closes bathrooms, removes benches

-The Regional Transportation District continues to make changes designed to curb unwanted activities and create a safer environment at its Union Station bus terminal.
+The Regional Transportation District made another change earlier this month in an attempt to curb unwanted activities and create a safer environment at its Union Station bus terminal.

 The public restrooms at the terminal were closed to the public on Dec.
 3. RTD's General Manager and CEO Debra Johnson announced the closures several days later while providing an update on the public safety issues at Union Station to the agency's board.